semgrep/semgrep-docs/docs/experiments/taint-propagators.md

 # Taint propagators

 Taint propagators allow you to customize how taint is propagated.
+TODO

 ## Taint propagator example use